shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

-My assumption is that there is a diminishing effect of the variant on the person's decision-making process or actions, over time, relative to one the person first saw the variant.
+My assumption is that there is a diminishing effect of the variant on the person's decision-making process or actions, over time, relative to when the person first saw the variant.
 In other words, for **most** A/B experiments, most people will see the variant (e.g. certain button, page, or experience that is different from what people in the control saw) and the impact that the particular variant gives (i.e. the